-The empirical site is Ireland's Industrial Development Authority (IDA), an agency established by the Irish Government in 1949 to foster the country's indigenous industrial development.
+The empirical underpinning this work is Ireland's IDA, an agency established by the Irish government in 1949 to foster the country's indigenous industrial development.
 Over the years, the organization's brief was changed to attracting foreign direct investment (FDI), before being given complete operational autonomy as a semi-state body with national responsibility for both FDI and indigenous industrial development.